PROGRAM DETAIL

 Barbara Chung Ho offers the Folk Arts of China and Asia, a customized demonstration and/or workshop on the folk art of Chinese knotting and Chinese papercutting.

-Ho presents a short history, a demonstration of the art, and then invites audience participation.
-Depending on the size of the audience and their age, most everyone can have an opportunity to create a simple project.
-Presentation includes hands-on component for participation audience.
+Chung Ho presents a short history, a demonstration of the art, and then invites audience participation.
+Depending on the audience size and age group, most everyone can have an opportunity to create a simple project.
+Hands-on activities are designed to be age appropriate.

 BIOGRAPHY

-Barbara Chung Ho was born into a family rich in Chinese tradition and learned Chinese as a second language.
+• Barbara Chung Ho was born in Honolulu to a family rich in Chinese tradition and learned Chinese as a second language.
 She studied the art of papercutting and knotting in Taiwan.
-She has taught both folk art forms to children from kindergarten through high school.
-Since 1986, Chung Ho has taught at various locations including the Lyon Arboretum, Honolulu Community College-Seniors Program, the Kaimuki Community Adult Education Center and the TEMARI Center for Asian and Pacific Arts.
-Most recently she appeared on a one hour television special produced by ‘Olelo and the Kaimuki Community Adult Education Center.
+She has presented both folk art forms to children from kindergarten through high school, adult education and senior groups.
+Since 1986, Chung Ho has taught at various locations including the Hawaii State Public Libraries, Senior Programs, Community Adult Education, the Lyon Arboretum, and the TEMARI Center for Asian and Pacific Arts.
+She has appeared in a television special produced by ‘Olelo and was a special guest on Hawaii Public Radio.

 PERFORMANCE NEEDS